 - Slaves in the Magical World of Mahou Sensei Negima! are equipped with collars that allow their owners to perform electric torture on them with but a few words, though these are supposed to only be used when the slave attempts to escape.

-- Samurai Gun.
-The forces of the Shogonate develop an electric chair for interrogations.
+- In Samurai Gun, the forces of the Shogunate develop an electric chair for interrogations.